telerik/winforms-docs/knowledge-base/gridview-bindingnavigator-synchronization.md

 ---
-title: Synchronize RadGridView and RadBindingNavigaor after Filtering and Sorting
+title: Synchronize RadGridView and RadBindingNavigator after Filtering and Sorting
 description: This article shows how you can sync gridview and binding navigator after filtering and sorting is applied.
 type: how-to
 page_title: How to synchronize RadGridView and RadBindingNavigator after filtering and sorting